Class (set theory): Paradoxes

 The paradoxes of naive set theory can be explained in terms of the inconsistent tacit assumption that "all classes are sets".
 With a rigorous foundation, these paradoxes instead suggest proofs that certain classes are proper (i.e., that they are not sets).
 For example, Russell's paradox suggests a proof that the class of all sets which do not contain themselves is proper, and the Burali-Forti paradox suggests that the class of all ordinal numbers is proper.
 The paradoxes do not arise with classes because there is no notion of classes containing classes.
 Otherwise, one could, for example, define a class of all classes that do not contain themselves, which would lead to a Russell paradox for classes.
-A conglomerate, on the other hand, can have proper classes as members, although the theory of conglomerates is not yet well-established.
+A conglomerate, on the other hand, can have proper classes as members.